Christopher Atkins jailed for sex attack on young girl

 "Social services have been disgusting all the way through this," he said.

-"They haven't listened to a word I've said all the way through - I asked them to check him and they didn't bother."'Cruelty and perversion'
+"They haven't listened to a word I've said all the way through - I asked them to check him and they didn't bother."

 A serious case review has been commissioned which will examine the involvement of social services and other agencies in the case.
 The girl was under the age of five when the offences happened.